| |

 For a fun Summertime twist, check out my strawberry applesauce recipe.

-There’s just something so comforting about eating a bowl of warm, homemade applesauce when you’re stuck inside on a rainy Fall day.
+There’s just something so comforting about eating a bowl of warm, delicious homemade applesauce when you’re stuck inside on a rainy Fall day.
 It makes me happy and reminds me of my childhood.

 I got my instant pot about 4 years ago, and first thing I tried in it was applesauce.
 Only 8 minutes of cooking time compared to the hour it used to take me to make it on the stovetop!
 Sold!